aurbac/mkdocs-codepipeline-github-to-s3/README.md

     - '**/*'
 ```

+Your project files.

 ![Tree](images/tree.png)

-Now create a new GitHub repository of your mkdocs project and push the changes.
+Now create a new GitHub repository for your mkdocs project and push the changes.

 ## Create the CodePipeline to deploy changes automatically to your Amazon S3 Website

-Download the CloudFormation template [AURBAC-mkdocs-codepipeline-github-to-s3.json](AURBAC-mkdocs-codepipeline-github-to-s3.json) and launch in your selected region to create the CodePipeline and Amazon S3 Bucket for your WebSite.
+Download the CloudFormation template [AURBAC-mkdocs-codepipeline-github-to-s3.json](AURBAC-mkdocs-codepipeline-github-to-s3.json) and launch in your selected region to create the AWS CodePipeline and an Amazon S3 Bucket for your WebSite.

-Wait until stack status is CREATE_COMPLETE and go to the AWS CodePipeline, automatically the pipeline release a change and deploy to Amazon S3.
+Wait until stack status is **CREATE_COMPLETE** and go to the AWS CodePipeline console, automatically the pipeline release a change and deploy to your Amazon S3 Bucket.

 ![CodePipeline](images/codepipeline.png)